 Instructions

-- Place the flour, warm water, salt and olive oil into the TM bowl.
+- Place the flour, warm water, salt and olive oil into the Thermomix bowl.
+Mix for 10 seconds, Speed 10.

-- Scrape down the sides and then mix on Interval Speed for 2 minutes.
+- Scrape down the sides and then mix on Interval Speed/Kneading Function for 2 minutes.

 - Place into a bowl and cover with plastic wrap.
 Leave for at least 30 minutes to rest.

-- Place the mint, parsley and baby spinach into the TM bowl and mix on Speed 10 for 15 seconds.
+- Place the mint, parsley and baby spinach into the Thermomix bowl and mix for 15 seconds, Speed 10.
 Scrape down the sides and repeat.

-- Place one-sixth of the spinach/feta mixture onto one side of the circle (leaving a 2cm gap near the outside edge.
+- Place one-eighth of the spinach/feta mixture onto one side of the circle (leaving a 2cm gap near the outside edge.

 - Fold the other half over and press down to seal the filling.